 Sacramento, CA 95814

 The Defendant must be served within explicit time limits.
 The Defendant must be served at least 15 days before the trial date if the Defendant is located in San Mateo County, or at least 20 days before the trial date if the Defendant is located outside of San Mateo County.
+Add 10 days to these limits if substitute service is made (see below).

 You may not serve the claim yourself.